alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

 - The control room has a door to lobby, connects the air vent with the server room, and has a mesh window between it and the server room (so you may hear things moving in there if any).
 - The lines in the floor plan indicate passage, in which the robot can move from room to room or the air vent.
 - Use switch buttons to move focus to different rooms.
 The focused room will be highlighted.
-  - If `SCAN` shows up, you can scan the room with the scan button.
-If will tell you if the "anomaly" is currently in that room.
-All rooms except the control room and air vent have scanners.
+  - Use the scan button to scan "anomaly" in the focused room.
-  - If a non-`SCAN` special action shows up, you can use it with the special action button.
+  - If a non-`SCAN` special action is available, you can activate with the special action button.
   - You cannot activate a function if it's recharging (in cooldown).
 - The control room shows the current power load.
 Scan and special actions consume power for recharging.
 If you use too much power at a point, the system will shut down and undergo emergency reboot.